 If a client wants you full-time, personally, under its managers, on its schedule, using its tools, working only for it, and performing ongoing work similar to employees, treat that as a classification red flag.
 French authorities and courts can look at the real arrangement, not only the document title.

 French employment law turns heavily on subordination.
-The Ministry of Labour describes an employment contract as involving work, pay, and a legal subordination relationship.
+The Ministry of Labour, France's government labour-policy ministry, describes an employment contract as involving work, pay, and a legal subordination relationship.
 It also warns against abusive use of independent-worker status where the worker loses employee protections and the client may face reclassification risk.

-Risk rises when a freelancer has one full-time client, fixed hours, direct day-to-day instructions, client equipment, no real ability to serve other clients, no commercial risk, employee-like management, paid-leave-style treatment, and integration into the client's team.
-If the relationship is reclassified, exposure can include employment rights, payroll taxes and social contributions, paid leave, working-time claims, termination protections, penalties, and documentation claims.
+Risk is highest with a French client or a client's French establishment when the freelancer works like staff: one full-time client, fixed hours, direct day-to-day instructions, client equipment, obligation to work from the client's French office, internal reporting lines, exclusivity, no real ability to serve other clients, no commercial risk, employee-like management, paid-leave-style treatment, and integration into the client's team.
+Local proximity and French supervision make the practical evidence easier for labour and social authorities to assess.

-Flexhire can help offset some misclassification risk because the freelancer works through a dedicated third-party platform, legally at arm's length from the end client, with clearer contracts, payment records, and a platform structure built around freelancer career growth.
-This does not eliminate risk: day-to-day control, fixed schedules, exclusivity, equipment, integration into the client's organization, and the practical reality of the working relationship still matter.
+Flexhire can help reduce some misclassification risk because the freelancer works through a dedicated third-party platform, legally at arm's length from the end client, with clearer contracts, payment records, and a platform structure built around freelancer career growth.
+This does not eliminate risk: day-to-day control, fixed schedules, exclusivity, equipment, local establishment, office attendance, integration into the client's organization, and the practical reality of the working relationship still matter.

 French citizens can freelance in France subject to business, tax, and professional rules.
 EU/EEA/Swiss citizens usually benefit from free movement, but should still separate immigration residence, tax residence, social security, business registration, and professional authorization questions.
 Non-EU nationals should not assume that creating a micro-enterprise gives them the right to live and work in France.

 France does not have a dedicated digital nomad visa.
 France-Visas is the official visa portal, and Service-Public lists residence categories that may fit some freelancers.
-The carte de sejour entrepreneur/profession liberale is for foreigners who come to France for more than three months to exercise a commercial, industrial, artisanal, or liberal activity as a principal activity, and the activity must be registered through the business formalities portal.
+The carte de sejour entrepreneur/profession liberale, a French residence permit for qualifying self-employed or liberal activity, is for foreigners who come to France for more than three months to exercise a commercial, industrial, artisanal, or liberal activity as a principal activity, and the activity must be registered through the business formalities portal.

 Visitor status is not a general permission to freelance for French or foreign clients from France.
 If you plan to live in France while working remotely or freelancing, verify the visa category before arrival and get professional immigration advice where the facts are not straightforward.